+Fasting, as you may have heard, can be hellish.
+But Varady says most people will adjust within 10 days after starting — and that the same is probably true for OMAD.
 “Some people find fasting difficult for a number of reasons.
 They report that they find it hard to concentrate, they might feel weak or irritable, they feel hungry, they get constipated and they miss out on social interactions,” wrote Amy Hutchison, an obesity researcher at the University of Adelaide in Australia, in an email to Discover.

 Another caveat of OMAD fasting is that it might be unrealistic to follow long-term, Hutchinson says.
 Not many of us can live the rest of our lives eating one meal a day.
 And that’s OK.
 Successful weight loss really just boils down to caloric restriction.
 OMAD and other forms of time-restricted eating are easier for some people to stick to.
 But part of its allure might also be that it’s different from what has been popular in the past.

 “We were so obsessed with fasting carbs for so long, and I think people were getting sick of the macronutrient-counting and buying whole other sets of groceries for their pantry,” Varady says.
 Fasting “is a much simpler diet that just involves meal timing, and you don’t have to buy a bunch of fancy foods for it.”